SpringTime: Learning Simulatable Models of Cloth with Spatially-varying Constitutive Properties: Additional Results

-We presented Mass-Spring Net, a surrogate model trained with a novel force-impulse loss and training curriculum that can learn complex, spatially-varying constitutive properties of a piece of simulated cloth without relying on a reference mesh.
+We presented SpringTime, a surrogate model trained with a novel force-impulse loss and training curriculum that can learn complex, spatially-varying constitutive properties of a piece of simulated cloth without relying on a reference mesh.
 We demonstrated that our method can reproduce the observed behavior of both homogeneous and heterogeneous cloth sheets better than previous neural network approaches.
 It generalizes more readily to new scenarios, including those with previously unobserved contacts.
-Further, we showed that Mass-Spring Net's mass-spring-based architecture is immune to membrane locking that plagues FEM-based simulations.
+Further, we showed that SpringTime's mass-spring-based architecture is fairly robust against membrane locking which plagues FEM-based simulations.

 Our method has some limitations.
 While mass-spring lattices can represent a wide-range of material properties, it is uncertain if they provide universal approximating power for constitutive behavior.
-In our setup we used specific spring network topologies, with some examples not using bending springs connecting to the 2-ring around a vertex.
-This may explain some of the minor mismatches we see in the dynamic and static behavior.
 The topology itself could be learned for better performance and better resolution of the spatial variation.
 Finally, to learn spatially varying material properties, all parts of the cloth should be ```sufficiently excited'' in the training data.
 Better methods to achieve this than dropping the cloth in various ways could be designed, to improve the recovery of material properties.

 Despite these limitations, we were pleasantly surprised by how well mass-spring systems work when trained with FEM simulation data, and their surprising ability to avoid membrane locking artifacts even when they are present in some of the training examples.
-Thus, when trained by our offline process, Mass-Spring Net could provide effective bridge between sophisticated and slow FEM simulators and the needs of real-time applications in games and VR.
+Thus, when trained by our offline process, SpringTime could provide effective bridge between sophisticated and slow FEM simulators and the needs of real-time applications in games and VR.